RobHaii/miniMips-Virtual-machine/README.md

 ## 1. Introduction

-This project demostartes implemetation of a simple 32-bit miniature virtaul machine in c.
+This project demostartes implemetation of a simple 32-bit miniature virtual machine in c.
 It uses a simplified version of the MIPS Instruction set architecture (**ISA**).
 Our simplified ISA follows most of the basic conventions and philosophies behind the design of MIPS-32 ISA.
-There are, however, a few *non-MIPS* features we have inlcluded just to make our virtual machine do some cool stuff, like read/write to/from terminal with out the need for operating system, but these changes are *very very* minor and it should all be easy for anybody to get the hang of it, especially if you already know **MIPS-32**.
+There are, however, a few *non-MIPS* features we have inlcluded just to make our virtual machine do some cool stuff, like read/write to/from terminal with out the need for operating system, but these changes are *very* minor and it should all be easy for anybody to get the hang of it, especially if you already know **MIPS-32**.

 ## 2. ISA Description
-The instruction set architectue we used is really very much like MIPS. we kept all the core conventions and philosophies of MIPS design intact while attempting to reduce the ISA. we mentained data encoding conventions, simplicity and elegance of the Instruction set.
+The instruction set architectue we used is really very much like MIPS.
+We kept all the core conventions and philosophies of MIPS design intact while attempting to reduce the ISA.
+We mentained data encoding conventions, simplicity and elegance of the Instruction set.

-Our ISA has 32 registers (thus needing 5 bits to address them) and a program counter that is not part of the register file. all instructions are orthogonal interms of register access, you can do what ever you want to which ever register of your liking.
+Our ISA has 32 registers (thus needing 5 bits to address them) and a program counter that is not part of the register file.
+All instructions are orthogonal interms of register access, you can do what ever you want to which ever register of your liking.
 Here are some pointers to keep in mind:

     1. All data manipulation instructions are regiter based, as it is the case with MIPS-32.